jstagge/reproduc_hyd/ReadMe.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1467417.svg)](https://doi.org/10.5281/zenodo.1467417)

 This repository contains code associated with paper, entitled, 'Assessing data availability and research reproducibility in hydrology and water resources'.
-When run, it will replicate the results published in Stagge et al. (2019, [accepted, preprint](https://github.com/jstagge/reproduc_hyd/blob/master/assets/stagge_et_al_reproducibility_preprint.pdf)).
-It is provided here for transparency and so that other users may benefit from its underlying code.
+When run, it will replicate the results published in [Stagge et al. (2019)](https://doi.org/10.1038/sdata.2019.30).
 Please cite both the paper and this repository if you make use of any part of this.

 ## Access or edit the survey tool
 The survey flowchart, the online live survey, and the survey form are available [here](https://github.com/jstagge/reproduc_hyd/blob/master/assets/ReadMe.md)